James-Coding-Camp/TODO-List-Part-1/README.md

 ## Instructions

-To get started, create a react app with `create-react-app`, give it a fun name.
+To get started, create a new repository on your github account to push it to, be sure to make it public so that you can show it off on your resume.
+Add [me (JWA111)](https://github.com/JWA111) as a contributor so that I can provide code review and feedback.
+Create a branch called something like `part-1` to contain everything for this first part of the project.
+Next reate a react app with `create-react-app`, and name it "frontend" so that it creates everything in a folder named `frontend`.
+Now lets get building the app!

 This app will consist of a list of iteams that can be:

   - Added to
   - Removed From